bowman2001/perplexdoc/content/blog/forum-topic-40235/index.md

 {.p-first}
 <!--more-->

 The problem came up in the [Hugo-forum](https://discourse.gohugo.io/t/list-as-a-definition-list-item/40235).
-At first it was a little unclear, so I created two demos.
-The original question was not about the layout, only about the resulting HTML code.\*
+At first, it was a little unclear, so I created two demos.
+The original question was not about the layout, only about the resulting HTML code.{^\*}

 {{< mnote star=1 down=2 >}}
-I don’t include the resulting code, you can inspect it as usual with your browser-tool.
+I don’t include the resulting code, you can inspect it as usual with your browser tool.
 {{< /mnote >}}

 ## Bullet list inside of definition list